wagtail/wagtail/docs/getting_started/tutorial.md

 {% endblock %}
 ```

 `base.html` refers to a parent template.
-It's ussually the first template file in an app's  template folder.
+It must always be the first template tag that you use in a template.
 Extending from this template saves you from rewriting code and allows pages across your app to share a similar frame.
 By using block tags in the child template, you can override specific content within the parent template.

 Also, you must load `wagtailcore_tags` at the top of the template and provide additional tags to those provided by Django.